The Infinity Mirror Test for Graph Models: Experiments

 \subsection{Portrait Divergence and $\lambda$-Distance}

-Degree and PageRank distributions describe a graph from an important but limited perspective.
-Indeed, similar values of degree and PageRank statistics do not necessarily imply a similar network topology~\citep{prvzulj2007biological}.
+Edge ratio and PageRank both describe a graph from an important but limited perspective.
+Clearly, two graphs with the same number of edges may have drastically different topologies.
+Similarly, graphs with similar PageRank distributions do not necessarily share similar network topology~\citep{prvzulj2007biological}.
 A more thorough examination that compares the topology and internal substructures between the source graph and each new iteration is needed to describe each model in more detail.
-Among the many options~\citep{tantardini2019comparing}, we use Portrait divergence~\citep{bagrow2019information} and $\lambda$-distance~\citep{wilson2008study}, which are unknown node-correspondence graph distance measures to compare the topology of two graphs.
+Among the many options~\citep{tantardini2019comparing}, we focus on Portrait divergence~\citep{bagrow2019information} and $\lambda$-distance~\citep{wilson2008study}.

-The Portrait divergence is based on a portrait of a graph~\citep{bagrow2008portraits}, which is a matrix $B$ with entries $B_{\ell,k}$ such that $\ell=0,1,\ldots,d$, where $d$ is the graph diameter, and $k=0,1,\ldots,N-1$ is the number of nodes having $k$ nodes at the shortest path distance $\ell$.
-Simply put, the portrait of a graph measures the distribution of its shortest path lengths.
-Because the shortest path lengths are correlated with edge density, degree distribution, etc., the network portrait is a comprehensive (and visually compelling) summary of a graph's topology.
-Furthermore, the graph portrait provides for a probability $P(k,\ell)$ of randomly choosing $k$ nodes at a distance $\ell$, and therefore provides a probability distribution over all nodes in a graph.
+The Portrait divergence is based on a \textit{portrait} of a graph~\citep{bagrow2008portraits}, based on the distribution of pairwise shortest path lengths.
+It is represented by matrix $B = [b_{\ell, k}]$, the number of nodes which are exactly $\ell$ hops away from $k$ other nodes, where $\ell \in [0, d]$, where $d$ is the graph diameter, and $k \in [0, |V|)$.
+Because shortest path lengths are correlated with edge density, degree distribution, and other centrality measures, the network portrait is a comprehensive (and often visually compelling) summary of a graph's topology.
+Furthermore, the graph portrait provides a probability $P(k,\ell)$ of randomly choosing exactly $k$ nodes at a distance $\ell$.
+It, therefore, provides a probability distribution over all nodes in a graph.
 The Portrait divergence is therefore defined as the JS divergence of portrait distributions from two graphs~\citep{bagrow2019information}.

 The $\lambda$-distance is similar to Portrait divergence.
 It is defined as the Euclidean distance between the eigenvalues of two graphs.
 In the present work, we use the graph Laplacian $\mathcal{L} = D - A$ (\ie, the difference between the degree and adjacency matrices) instead of the adjacency matrix due to its desirable properties (\eg, lower co-spectrality between non-isomorphic graphs)~\citep{wilson2008study}.